 The DC-DC charger works in a similar way to battery chargers that you have at home but instead of plugging into the wall, they plug into the vehicle’s wiring.
 It then boosts the charge to the second battery.
 The fully integrated MPPT Solar regulator allows to use the maximum amount of power from solar panels to charge your second battery.

 We have found this to be the best dual battery system for 4WD because of the reliability and functionality.
 In addition, they are fully sealed and heat-rated.
 For this reason, they can be mounted under a bonnet.

 Our team will also provide you with the USB and accessory socket for charging phones, lighting, and other items within the setup.
 It also includes an Anderson plug connection for your fridge.
-The 4×4 dual battery installation costs for your full supply and installation at ProSpark Auto Electrical including the deep-cycle battery and DC-DC battery charger are $1,450 incl.
+The 4×4 dual battery installation costs for your full supply and installation at ProSpark Auto Electrical including the deep-cycle battery and DC-DC battery charger start at $1835.00 incl.
 GST.

 Dual Battery Accessories

 What if you would like extra lighting, outlets or other features?
 Our team is skilled and experienced to tailor the installation exactly to your needs and 4×4 requirements.
 Additions can range from interior or camping light extras to a full Ute canopy camping setup.

 Dual Battery Installation on the Gold Coast

 If you want to upgrade your 4WD with a dual battery, our ProSpark team is here to support you.
 Conveniently located at 5/26 Greg Chappell Drive in Burleigh Heads, you can simply come in with your vehicle to see us or contact us here.
 Alternatively, you can reach us via phone call on 07 5620 4999.
 We will be able to assist you with all your 4×4 dual battery system installations.

 Contact: 07 5620 email@example.com